Frequently Asked Questions

 The Council, in turn, must hold a public hearing on the appeal and issue written findings, either denying the appeal or remanding the matter to the state or local agency for reconsideration of the proposed project based on the finding that the consistency determination is not supported by substantial evidence in the record before the agency.

-No. In order to meet the coequal goals of a reliable water source and a restored ecosystem, coupled with the recognition of the Delta as an evolving place, the California Legislature gave the Council authority over any project or action that stands to affect the Delta.
-Given the amount of water supply that flows through the Delta, its interconnectedness with the majority of the state’s watersheds, and its critical role in state and federal water projects, the scope of the Delta Plan encompasses much of California.
+No, the scope of the Delta Plan encompasses much of California.
+In order to meet the coequal goals of a reliable water source and a restored ecosystem, coupled with the recognition of the Delta as an evolving place, the California Legislature gave the Council authority over any project or action that stands to affect the Delta.
+This was done given the amount of water supply that flows through the Delta, its interconnectedness with the majority of the state’s watersheds, and its critical role in state and federal water projects.

-How does the Delta Plan relate to other ongoing planning efforts in the Delta?
+How are the Delta Reform Act and the Delta Plan connected, and how do they affect ongoing planning efforts in the Delta?

 Subsequently, Section 85350 of the Act offers an all-encompassing statement, which stipulates, “The Council may incorporate other completed plans related to the Delta into the Delta Plan to the extent that the other plans promote the coequal goals.”